less-lab-uva/CS4501-Fall2022/project/project.md

 If the drone has completed the mission without crashing, a success message is published containing the time taken to complete this run.

-Only the following topics may be used in order to complete the mission.
+Only the following topics may be used to interface with the teaching staff code.
 You may not use any additional information.
+You are allowed to create any topics, etc. you need in the `simple_control` package to communicate between your code.

 | Topic                  | Text Description                                                    | Your task|
 |------------------------|---------------------------------------------------------------------|--------|